Channel logo

 TV-PG

 Learn how to keep a discussion focused by recognizing common diversionary fallacies.
 Ad hominem attacks try to undermine the arguer instead of the argument.
 Straw man tactics substitute a weaker argument for a stronger one.
 And red herrings introduce an irrelevant subject.
-As in other lectures, examine fascinating cases of each.
+Examine fascinating cases of each.

 7. S1 E7 - Inductive Reasoning